Comprehensive Post-COVID Care Now Available! Click here to learn more.

 • Limit the exposure

-If you have figured out what allergens are causing allergy fatigue and other allergy symptoms, you can try and limit your exposure to them.
+If you have figured out what allergens are causing allergy fatigue and other allergy symptoms, you can try and limit your exposure to them. or you can use tips or tricks to fix allergy fatigue.
 If you are allergic to something that’s in the air like dust or pollen, try wearing a mask outside.

 • Opt for Allergy Medication

 Some medications and prescriptions work well in dealing with allergy symptoms.
 Allergy Shots can curb the symptoms in about 85% of people suffering from allergic reactions.
-Although before opting for this route always consult your healthcare provider.
+Allergy shots involve exposing your body to small amounts of an allergen to build up your immunity over time.
+Although before opting for allergy shots always consult your healthcare provider.

-Some allergy medications contain antihistamines, people are often concerned about whether antihistamines make you tired?
+Some allergy-related fatigue medications contain antihistamines, and people are often concerned about whether antihistamines make you tired.
 There are some side effects attached to it.
 It may cause drowsiness and sleepiness in some people so it is advised not to operate any heavy machinery or drive after having antihistamines.

 • Visit your healthcare provider

-In order to stay ahead of your symptoms like allergy fatigue caused by allergic reactions, you must visit a medical professional who can guide you better and prescribe you medication according to the severity of your reaction.
+In order to stay ahead of your symptoms like allergy fatigue caused by allergic reactions, you must visit a medical professional who can guide you better and prescribe you allergy shots or medication according to the severity of your reaction.

 Schedule an appointment with an Allergist Expert

 You don’t have to lay in bed whenever allergic reactions strike you down.
-Manhattan Medical Arts have expert physicians on board who can help you curb your allergy symptoms and can also help you figure out what you may be allergic to.
-Schedule an appointment in order to visit our board-certified physician or receive medical consultation online.
+Manhattan Medical Arts have expert physicians on board who can help you curb your allergy symptoms, reduce fatigue, and can also help you figure out what you may be allergic to.
+Schedule an appointment to visit our board-certified physician or receive medical consultation online.

 – Disclaimer –